vkychan/3002-Data-Mining/README.md

-# 3002-Data-Mining Group Project README
+# SDSC3002-Data Mining Group Project README

 This repository contains the code and datasets for our group project (SDSC 3002 Data Mining Group 2) focusing on frequent pattern mining (FPM) methods.